vlitzke/kitchenflies/DNAseq/2_trim/README.md

 | - | input file 1.fq.gz |
 | - | input file 2.fq.gz |

 To keep things neat, I keep the output in the same folder ("1_cutadapt_trimmed folder").
+For more information about this tool, see <https://cutadapt.readthedocs.io/en/stable/>

 ## Summary statistic output (in base pairs unless otherwise stated):